SuzyWu2014/ansible-coprhd-deployment/README.md

 ```

 ### Playbooks Quick Look
-  + `coprhd-env.yml`: use scripts provided in the coprHD repo to set up environment for coprHD host.
+  + `coprhd-env.yml`: use the script provided in the coprHD repo to set up environment for coprHD host.
     * modify `ovfenv.properties` file with your own network setting

-  + `coprhd-env-local-script.yml`: modified srcipt provided by coprHD, removing some packages: docker, virtualBox. (which cause problem in my environment)
+  + `coprhd-env-local-script.yml`: use modified script provided by CoprHD, removing some packages: docker, virtualBox, etc. (which caused issues in my environment)

   + `coprhd-env-detail.yml`: use ansible modules to set up coprHD host environment
     * need modification on ovfenv.properties beforehand